Two-stage Training of Graph Neural Networks for Graph Classification: Experiments

-Each dataset is randomly split into three sets: train (80\%), validation (10\%) and test (10\%).
-Details about hyperparameter search are in Appendix~\ref{appendix:hyperparameter}.
-The reported results are mean and standard deviation of test accuracy of five splits.
+Each dataset was randomly split into three sets: training (80\%), validation (10\%) and test (10\%) sets.
+The reported results are the mean and standard deviation of test accuracy over five splits.

-We initialize node features as learnable features that are optimized with GNN parameters during training.
-While input features are provided in some datasets, we empirically find that using learnable features often leads to better accuracy.
+We initialized node features as learnable features that were optimized with GNN parameters during training.
+While input features are provided in some datasets, according to our preliminary study, using learnable features often led to better accuracy.

-In \ourtriplet and \ourfinetune, each graph can be anchor once, while the positive and negative graphs are chosen randomly.
-The classifier is a multi-layer perceptron (MLP).
+In \ourtriplet and \ourfinetune, each graph was used as an anchor once in each iteration, while the positive and negative graphs were chosen randomly.
+While Schroff et al.~\cite{schroff2015facenet} suggested the potential advantage of choosing ``hard'' triplets and ``semi-hard'' triplets, what we empirically found was that the two options did not improve the classification accuracy.
+We used multi-layer perceptron (MLP) as the classifier.